alouwyck/PhD/README.md

 # Axisymmetric Flow in Multilayer Aquifer Systems: Solutions and Theoretical Considerations
-by Andy Louwyck
+PhD dissertation by Andy Louwyck under the supervision of Prof. Dr. Kristine Walraevens and Dr. Alexander Vandenbohede.

-Code examples from my PhD dissertation.
+This repository contains most code examples from my PhD dissertation.
 Please refer to this work as follows:

-Louwyck, A., 2023.
+*Louwyck, A., 2023.
 Axisymmetric Flow in Multilayer Aquifer Systems: Solutions and Theoretical Considerations.
-PhD thesis, Laboratory for Applied Geology and Hydrogeology, Department of Geology, Ghent University, Belgium.
+PhD thesis, Laboratory for Applied Geology and Hydrogeology, Department of Geology, Ghent University, Belgium.*

 The PhD dissertation is structured into 13 chapters:
 * Chapter 1 is a general introduction and has no code implemented.